edzaga/sql-course/sql-course-en/lectures/week3/lecture10.rst

 In this lecture you will see how to use them in both **L** and **R**

-For the examples of this subsection we will exercise with the values used in the previous lecture (lectura 9).
+For the examples of this subsection we will exercise with the values used in the previous lecture (lecture 9).

 SELECT(SELECT)-FROM-WHERE
 ~~~~~~~~~~~~~~~~~~~~~~~~~